JerryI/wljs-docs/docs/frontend/Troubleshooting/Troubleshooting.md

 It might be an issue with sockets, try `Window` or Top-Menu $\rightarrow$ `Force reload` or `Reload`

 ### The output of a cell does not look correct
-This might be connected with [InterpretationBox](Outdated/Reference/Decorations/InterpretationBox.md) or some other decorations did work well, try to evaluate your expression with [InputForm](Outdated/Reference/Decorations/InputForm.md)
+This might be connected with `Boxes` or some other decorations did work well, try to evaluate your expression with [InputForm](frontend/Reference/Decorations/InputForm.md)

 ```mathematica
 % // InputForm